arthur-ehrle/Prometheus-PCA-course/README.md

 ![image](pictures/traces.jpg)

-A trace is a collection of operations that represents a unique transaction handled by an application and its constituent services.
+A trace is a collection of operations that represents a unique transaction handled by an application and its constituent sea services.
 A span represents a single operation within a trace.
 A trace is the complete processing of a request.
 The trace represents the whole journey of a request as it moves through all of the services of a distributed system.
 Trace is often visualized using a hierarchical bar chart.
-Similarly to how Gantt charts represent subtask dependencies and durations in a project, a distributed trace represents dependencies and duration of different microservices processing the request.
+Similarly to how Gantt charts represent subtask dependedcies and durations in a project, a distributed trace represent dependencies and duration of different microservices processing the request.

 ![image](pictures/span.jpg)